AIPS HELP file for SNEDT in 31DEC09

 desired that scratch files not be located.

-SNEDT is a TV graphic editor for SN, CL, and TY tables.
-It works
+SNEDT is a TV graphic editor for SN, CL, TY, and SY tables.
+It

-with the XAS-TV display graphics planes (6 of them) to allow you to
+works with the XAS-TV display graphics planes (6 of them) to allow you

-flag and/or smooth the entries in an SN, CL, or TY table.
-It does not
+to flag and/or smooth the entries in an SN, CL, TY, or SY table.
+It

-change the input table; it makes a copy of the input and edits that.
+does not change the input table; it makes a copy of the input and

-SNEDT does NOT take into consideration any relationship between the
+edits that.
+SNEDT does NOT take into consideration any relationship

-solution for one antenna at a given time and those for the other
+between the solution for one antenna at a given time and those for the

-antennas at that time.
-Similarly, SNEDT ignores the relationships
+other antennas at that time.
+Similarly, SNEDT ignores the

-between delay, rate, and phase.
-If you do something to, say, phase,
+relationships between delay, rate, and phase.
+If you do something to,

-you should probably do the same thing to delay and rate (if
+say, phase, you should probably do the same thing to delay and rate

-appropriate) to avoid loss of coherence for cross-hand polarization
+(if appropriate) to avoid loss of coherence for cross-hand

-data.
-All functions below may be applied either to the current IF or
+polarization data.
+All functions below may be applied either to the

-(sometimes) all IFs, to the current antenna or all antennas, and to
+current IF or (sometimes) all IFs, to the current antenna or all

-SNEDT attempts to read the entire table into the pseudo-AP memory
+SNEDT attempts to read the entire table into dynamic memory when

-when if starts up.
-If it cannot fit all the data, it attempts to read
+it starts up.
+If it cannot fit all the data, it attempts to read just

 write the previous IF back to disk as it reads in the next IF.
 This is